dwightjack/tsumami/README.md

 1. Fork it or clone the repo
 1. Install dependencies `npm install`
-1. Run `gulp serve` to launch a development server
+1. Run `npm start` to launch a development server
 1. Code your changes and write new tests in the `tests` folder.
-1. Ensure everything is fine by running `gulp build`
+1. Ensure everything is fine by running `npm run build`
 1. Push it or submit a pull request :D